 Flash handed over his driver's license and registration – slowly of course – then waited patiently as she wrote his ticket.
 “115 in a 35 mph zone,” she noted lightly.
-“You're looking at a pretty hefty fine, there big fella.
+“You're looking at a pretty hefty fine there, big fella.
 I hope it was worth it.
-Where were you going in such a hurry?” she asked as she tore off the ticket and handed it to him.
+Where were you headed in such a hurry?” she asked as she tore off the ticket and handed it to him.
 Nick cocked his head with interest.
 He was curious too.
 What could induce a sloth (!) to move at such speeds?

 “Woo hoo!”
 Judy exulted.
 “We got 'em!”
 She bounced out of the car, and practically danced her way up to the driver's window of the sports car.
 “License, registration, and proof of insurance,” she chirped brightly at the sour-faced beaver sitting behind the wheel.

 “You know him?”
 Judy asked as she began writing the ticket.

 Nick favored her with his patented, patronizing smile.
 “I told you, I know everybody.”
 He gestured at the beaver.
 “He's a gear head who went straight.
 He owns several auto parts stores around town, don't ya, old buddy?”
 He directed that last to Lance.

 “Buddy?” the beaver growled in an irritated voice.
 “You went straighter than I ever did!
 Finnick told me you became a cop, but I didn't believe it until now.”
 He shook his head in disbelief.
 “Whatever possessed you to do such a thing?”